Iowa Divorce Steps

 Temporary Orders

 While a divorce case is pending, temporary orders regarding some topics can be enforced.
 When the final order is issued by the court, the temporary orders are no longer enforceable.
-Some of the topics decided by temporary orders are as follows.
+Some of the topics decided by temporary orders are as follows -

 • Award of attorney fees

-• Spousal support
+• Spousal support or alimony

 • Responsibility of physical care of children